Our Picks for the Best Occupational Therapy Podcasts

 The OT School House, created by Jayson Davies, is focused on school-based occupational therapy, which features guests to discuss strategies for OTs working in school systems.
 This podcast is a must-listen if you’re going to start a clinical in the schools or are working as a school-based OT already.
 A huge added bonus to this podcast is that you can purchase optional PDUs to earn while listening, which range from 9.99 to 19.99 depending on the PDU amount earned.

 On the Air was created by Stephanie Lancaster, an OT with over 25 years of experience.
-Stephanie has been podcasting regularly since 2017 and also works as an OT educator specializing in ed tech and instructional design.
-This podcast covers a HUGE variety of topics, including alternative career options, international OT, whistleblowing, advocacy, and so much more.
+Stephanie has been podcasting regularly since 2017 and also works as an OT educator specializing in assistive technology and instructional design.
+This podcast covers a HUGE variety of topics, including alternative career options, international OT, telehealth, burnout, advocacy, and so much more.
 No matter what setting you’re in, you’ll be sure to find many applicable and educational episodes with this podcast.

-Founded in 2018 by OT Erika del Pozo and her husband Michael Frasso, who happens to be a PT, the Burnt Out to Lit Up podcast was created after Erika was facing significant burnout and anxiety after she began practicing.
+Founded in 2018 by OT Erika del Pozo and her PT husband Michael Frasso, the Burnt Out to Lit Up podcast was created after Erika was facing significant burnout and anxiety after she began practicing OT.
 Realizing she certainly isn’t the only clinician facing issues with the all-too-common healthcare burnout, Erika created this podcast to help professionals in all healthcare avenues, not just occupational therapists.

 The podcast episodes discuss “wellness, health, personal & professional development, healthcare industry issues & how to affect change, spirituality, and more.”
-New episodes are released every Friday.
+While this podcast has not been releasing new episodes since 2021, it still has a great resource library for strategies to help you if you’re noticing any feelings of burnout.
+And these days, who isn’t?!

 How to Listen to These Podcasts

-If you have an Android or want to listen on your computer, many of these podcasts are also available on Google Play, Stitcher, and Spotify.
-To find out which podcasts are available on those platforms, simply click on the podcast titles and it will link you directly to the other available platforms.
+If you have an Android or want to listen on your computer, many of these podcasts are also available on Google Play and Spotify.
+To find out which podcasts are available on those platforms, simply click on the podcast titles which will link you directly to the other available platforms.

 What are YOUR favorite occupational therapy podcasts?
 Which ones did we miss?
 Please share them in the comments below!